dklews55/speciphy_web/README.md

 - No frameworks or build steps required
 - Modern CSS Grid and Flexbox layouts
 - Intersection Observer for scroll animations
-- Smooth scrolling navigation
-- Mobile-first responsive design
+- Mobile-first responsive design with hamburger menu

 ## File Structure